Kent R. Raygor

 Fuel Clothing Company v.
 Fuel TV

-Defended Fox Cable in two trademark suits filed by companies using the name "Fuel" (one a broadcast design company and the other an action sports clothing company) over the name of Fox's new 24/7 action sports network, Fuel TV.
-One case ended in a settlement after a failed attempt to obtain a TRO enjoining the launch of the network; the other ended in a settlement just before trial was to commence.
+Defended Fox Cable in two trademark suits filed by companies using the name “Fuel” (one a broadcast design company and the other an action sports clothing company) who complained about Fox’s new 24/7 action sports network, Fuel TV.

 Right Of Publicity